 State and Federal student financial aid programs are subject to adjustments, depending on any change in financial status and on the allocation of funds to the College.
 Financial aid is awarded for the academic year and, unless otherwise indicated, awards are credited one half to each semester/term.
-Refund checks are typically issued twice per year or when they become available.
-Refund checks are calculated and distributed by the Bursar/Registrar; the Financial Affairs Officer is not affiliated with the calculation or distribution of student refund checks.
+The Bursar/Registrar issues refund checks by request once all anticipated aid becomes available (refer to the Refund Policy.)
+The Financial Affairs Officer is not affiliated with the calculation or distribution of student refund checks.